BC193/sp24-cse110-lab4/expose/javascript/part2.md

-1. It will print out 2.
-The for loop will run 3 times but since we start at 0 it will only increment to 2.
+1. It will print out 3.
+The for loop will run 3 times but since we start at 0 it will increment to 3 because although the loop ended at 2 it still incremented.
 The console log variable will print it out since var was declared.
 2. 150 will be printed out on the console because the var, discountedPrice, will store and print out its last saved value.
 In this case 300 * .5 or 150.
 3. 150 will still be printed out.
 Like discountedPrice we will store the value of finalPrice after its last for-loop iteration and after its calculations, it will remain the same.
 4. [50,100,150] returning discounted will return the array that is storing all the calculated prices.